Panama Geisha Coffee – an outstanding coffee in every respect

 What is Panama Geisha Coffee all about?

 First of all, the name is somewhat misleading as it has nothing to do with the traditional Japanese female entertainer.
-The name comes from Mount Gesha in Ethiopia from where a British consul had collected some seeds of this varietal in 1936.
-They were brought first brought to Tanzania and then Costa Rica and finally to Panama.
+The name comes from Mount Gesha in Ethiopia, from where a British consul had collected some seeds of this varietal in 1936.
+They were brought first to Tanzania, then to Costa Rica, and finally to Panama.

-Geisha Coffee came to Panama from Costa Rica already in the 1960s, but it didn’t catch on at all.
-Yields were low, and the taste only mediocre.
-Only in 2004, the guys running Hacienda Esmeralda discovered its real value when they processed the Geisha beans in a separate batch.
+Geisha Coffee came to Panama from Costa Rica in the 1960s but didn’t catch on.
+Yields were low, and the taste was only mediocre.
+Only in 2004 the guys running Hacienda Esmeralda discovered its real value when they processed the Geisha beans in a separate batch.
 Finally, a new star was born.

 What does it taste like?